benjuh/aoc2023/README.md

 ```
 It was just a matter of summing up all those extrapolated values to get the answer.

-Time Complexity: O(n*m) where n is the number of histories and m is the number of iterations it takes to get the `diffs` array to be all zeroes.
-Space Complexity: O(n) where n is the number of histories.
-Created 1 addition array for each history that is updated at each step in iteration

 For part 2, I did the exact same thing but instead of being able to add up the values in the last index of the `diffs` array in place, I had to make a separate array called `diffs` where I stored the `first` value of each diff.
 Then I passed it to an `extrapolate` function
 that did a reverse iteration over the `first_diffs` and subtracted it from the `new_firsts` array that index.
 It is pretty confusing to read but here is the algorithm in practice: